 Sheryl L. Kosakowski, MS, MBA

-Senior Director of Graduate Admissions
+Interim Executive Director of Graduate Admissions

-The Bay Path University Certificate in Information Management is an introductory certificate that introduces business leaders and IT professionals to the nature and scope of the most popular information management and decision-making systems used throughout business and the non-profit sector.
+The Bay Path University Certificate in Information Management is a certificate that introduces business leaders and IT professionals to the nature and scope of the most popular information management and decision-making systems used throughout business and the non-profit sector.
 This graduate-level certificate gives students the chance to build knowledge and scope in dashboards & decision-support applications, support a cyber-safe culture in an organization, and be able to recognize the most common cyber breaches.

 Students can complete the certificate program or use their certificate coursework to continue at Bay Path to complete the MS in Information Management or the MS in Communications & Information Management degree.